If you’re a student with a passion for citrus or involved in research that could benefit the citrus industry, read on …

 Clark Fletcher Memorial Citrus Bursary

 This is an annual education bursary of up to $5,000, managed by CNZ.
-It can be granted to a student studying at a New Zealand tertiary institution who has a specific interest in the citrus industry, or an applicant involved in research that is likely to contribute to the citrus industry.
+It can be granted to a student studying at a NZ tertiary institution who has a specific interest in the citrus industry, or an applicant involved in research that is likely to contribute to the citrus industry.

 Projects of interest include: